SATheinen/trapped-ion-artiq/README.md

 The pattern that makes the rest of the codebase work is in the two device DBs. `device_db_sim.py` maps logical device names (`core`, `dds_729`, `ttl_pmt`, `dac_dc`, …) to `Sim*` classes that expose the same method signatures as their ARTIQ counterparts. `device_db.py` will eventually map the same names to real ARTIQ device entries.

-Because `system/modules/` and `system/services/` only ever see device handles via `self.dds`, `self.pmt`, etc., they do not know — and cannot know — whether they are talking to a simulator or to real hardware.
+Because `system/modules/` and `system/services/` only ever see device handles via `self.dds`, `self.pmt`, etc., they do not know, whether they are talking to a simulator or to real hardware.
 The `@kernel` decorators are no-ops in simulation but compile to FPGA execution on real hardware, so the same source file is correct in both worlds.

 The simulator itself lives behind that boundary. `IonChain` holds the full QuTiP state (`N_IONS` tensor product, motional mode bookkeeping, position vector), and `SimDDS729` / `SimPMT` translate ARTIQ-level calls (`set_frequency`, `pulse`, `count`) into rotations, free evolutions, and Poisson-sampled photon counts on that state.